all3dp/all3dp-eblast-templates/README.md

 ## Scripts:

-The newsletter template are located in the "`/src`-folder".
+The Eblast template are located in the "`/src`-folder".
 To build all templates execute "`yarn build`".
 The output of the buildprocess goes to "`/.output`".

 - use `yarn dev` to enter MJML watch mode.
 Template output goes to `/.output`
 - use `yarn test` to validate your templates